-This collection of the blog is about the less technical stuff related to the work I do.
+This collection of posts is about the less technical stuff related to the work I do.
 You'll find less in the way of code fragments and geeky pedantry and more opinions about professional software development and IT related subjects.

 In an ideal environment you're either already be using agile dev practices, or have enough support across the project team that trying it is considered a good thing.
 This post is about when we don't have that kind of environment.

 A rather long and rambling post about various things that are likely to cause headaches when dealing with the world outside your own country.
 More accurately, things that have caused me headaches in the past, so others can learn from my pain.